itf/6s092/courses/IAP19/PS/PS10/content.md

 </question>

 <question expression>
     csq_prompt = "Oh no!
 The computer that Wumpus' array was stored on suffered a memory failure due to the humidity in the cave.
-Most of the entries in Wumpus' array have been deleted, leaving him with only the data from a few entries; he doesn't even know which entries he still has.
-Wumpus now has to transfer the data onto a new drive.
-How long does it take for the computer to find the next populated entry, if there are $u$ possible indexes?
+Most of the entries in Wumpus' array have been deleted, leaving him with only the data from $n$ entries; he doesn't even know which entries he still has.
+Wumpus now has to transfer the remaining entries onto a new drive.
+How long does it take for the computer to transfer those entries, if there are $u$ possible indexes?
 Give an asympotic bound, O(something). \n \n" csq_show_check= True
     csq_allow_submit = True
     csq_allow_submit_after_answer_viewed = False